dotfurther/OpenDiscoverSDK/README.md

 In addition to the Open Discover SDK, we also provide higher level APIs built upon the SDK (Open Discover Platform) that help users build high volume document processing workflows.

-## Open Discover SDK Help:
+## Open Discover® SDK Help:
-The Open Discover SDK Help is published here: https://dotfurther.github.io/OpenDiscoverSDKHelp/
+The Open Discover® SDK Help is published here: https://dotfurther.github.io/OpenDiscoverSDKHelp/

 ## This GitHub repository hosts the following C# examples that illustrate how to use the Open Discover SDK API
 ### [DocumentIdentifier Example:](./CSharpExamples/DocumentIdentifier/README.md)